Curriculum By Grade

 Art & Handwork: Watercolor, geometric drawing, felting, perspective drawing, and woodworking

-Movement: Softball, basketball, gymnastics, kickball, volleyball and other complex and competitive team and individualized sport are the focus.
-Team sports are not offered.
+Movement: Basketball, gymnastics, kickball, volleyball and other complex and competitive team and individualized sport are the focus.
 Eurythmy work expands and continues.

 Grade 8

-Language Arts: Review all grammar, newspaper reporting, business and practical writing.
+Language Arts: Review all grammar, media literacy, business and practical writing.
 Multidisciplinary teaching methods are used (such as movement, recitation, theater, art, music, etc.).
 Lessons relate to the History, Science and Math block.

-Mathematics: A continuation of more complex forms of Algebra, practical math applications, area powers and roots learned via manipulatives, real world applications and note taking.
+Mathematics: A continuation of more complex forms of Algebra, practical math applications, area powers and roots learned via problem solving, real world applications and note taking.

 Science: Chemistry, Anatomy, Physiology and Physics as learned via reading, researching, writing, experimentation, Socratic inquiry, art and field trips.